dcrauwels/goqueue/docs/api.md

 **Request parameters for PUT /api/users/{user_id}:**

-- email: string, unique, not nullable.
+- `email`: string, unique, not nullable.
 Describes user email address.
-- full_name: string, nullable.
+- `full_name`: string, nullable.
 Describes first, possibly middle and last name for user.
-- is_admin: boolean, not nullable.
+- `is_admin`: boolean, not nullable.
 Describes whether the user has admin status.
 True means the user has admin status.
-- is_active: boolean, not nullable.
+- `is_active`: boolean, not nullable.
 Describes whether the user account is active.
 True means the account is active.
 Accounts set to false will be rejected at the /api/login endpoint and by user authentication middleware when trying to access other authentication required endpoints.

 **Response parameters for PUT /api/users/{user_id}:**